ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/expressions.md

 * Do not keep any spaces between the key and the colon.
 Also, keep only one space between the colon and the value.

     **Example,**

     ```ballerina
     Person person = {
-        name: "john" // in this field key is the "name" and value is "john".
+        name: "john" // In this field, key is the "name" and value is "john".
     };
     ```